impacthubist/innovation-hackathon-2020/README.md

 ## Things to know

 1 - Participants of the Hackathon are advice to join all live sessions and strongly adviced to follow social media posts.
-Don't know what to work on?
-Check out [Hackathon ideas spreadsheet](https://docs.google.com/spreadsheets/d/1Bs6ErSFgCm4WQ4V-1NdOKHY-D4Rb17pzpDKLv7adEXA/edit?usp=sharing) for inspiration.

 2 - Hackathon kick-off call takes place on Friday 25 September at 18:00.
 We'll close the Hackathon Submissions on Sunday 27 September at 23:59 (Turkey time).